 Christians believe that God created the Earth and everything in it.
-He also created three methods for societal order by establishing the government, the family and the church, which altogether sustain right moral living and encourage human flourishing.
+He also created three methods for societal order by establishing the government, the family, and the church, which together sustain right moral living and encourage human flourishing.

-God cares about all of his creation, especially government, because without it properly restraining evil and promoting its citizens’ well-being, anarchy and lawlessness will prevail.
+God cares about all of his creation, especially government, because without restraining evil, anarchy and lawlessness will prevail.
 Society’s natural state is self-serving destruction, which is why Christians are required to impart righteousness in all areas of life.

 A state that is righteous honors and protects the life that God creates.
 Its leaders are primarily concerned with protecting their citizens from threats both foreign and domestic.
 A righteous state enacts and enforces just laws, promotes economic growth, and peaceful living.

-As Plato warned, “The price of apathy towards public affairs is to be ruled by evil men.”
+The alternative, Plato warned is, “The price of apathy towards public affairs is to be ruled by evil men.”

-We must first petition God for mercy and forgiveness, pointing to his promise given in 2 Chron.
-7:14: “if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”
+Before becoming involvement in politics, Christians must first petition God for mercy and forgiveness, pointing to his promise given in 2 Chron.
+7:14: “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”